Angry Birds Star Wars II: Telepods

-The game is compatible with Hasbro Telepod technology, which is similar in concept to the "Portal of Power" from the Skylanders video game series, allowing the player to summon a specific character into the game via its QR code; this summon is once per level, but the player can use multiple Telepod summons per level.
-Each Telepod can be used on up to 15 separate devices and one must rescan the Telepod to get access to the particular bird/pig if the game is fully closed.
+The game is compatible with Hasbro's Telepods line of toys-to-life figurines, allowing the player to summon a specific character into the game via its QR code; this summon is once per level, but the player can use multiple Telepod summons per level.
+Each Telepod can be used on up to 15 separate devices and one must rescan the Telepod to get access to the particular character if the game is fully closed.

-As of December 2013, Hasbro has sold over 1 million Angry Birds Star Wars II Telepods, including Darth Vader, Yoda, General Grievous, C-3PO, the Inquisitor, and more.
+As of December 2013, Hasbro has sold over 1 million Angry Birds Star Wars II Telepods units.

 Shop

 The player can via in-app purchase or through achievement rewards, have the use of certain birds or pigs during gameplay.
-With the Rise of the Clones following up with the Revenge of the Pork and the TV show Rebels update, the former Watto's shop, which was a separate area of the game to buy usable birds/pigs, was removed and was merged within the character swap menu.
+With the Revenge of the Pork and the Rebels update, the former Watto's shop, which was a separate area of the game to buy playable characters, was removed and was merged within the character swap menu.

-Characters

-In Angry Birds Star Wars II, birds and pigs play the roles of characters from the Star Wars prequel trilogy.
-Characters from the original trilogy and the television show Star Wars Rebels also make appearances in bird/pig form.
-In official books and annuals, characters' names are changed to fit whether they are portrayed by bird or pig. (e.g. Boba Fett becomes Boba Fatt).

 Release

 The game was released on September 18, 2013.
-PC and Mac OS X versions of the game were announced and the Windows PC version was released on October 24.
-The Mac version's release plan was discontinued, and on November 13, 2014, the Windows PC version was no longer available for purchase or download and will not be updated.
+Microsoft Windows and Mac OS X versions of the game were announced, with the former being released on October 24.
+The Mac version's release plan was discontinued, and on November 13, 2014, the Windows PC version was no longer available for purchase or download and would not be updated.

 Discontinuation

-The game was discontinued on February 3, 2020, alongside every Angry Birds title released before Angry Birds Transformers (except for Angry Birds Friends).
+The game was discontinued on February 3, 2020, alongside every Angry Birds title released before Angry Birds Transformers (excluding Angry Birds Friends and Bad Piggies).
 It was removed from both App Store and Google Play.
+In a 2021 interview, nearing the rerelease of the original Angry Birds, Rovio employee Steve Porter stated that the Rio and Star Wars games were unlikely to be re-released due to third-party licensing.